amitabhkant/WifiProvisioningNina/README.md

 The credentials provided by the user can be saved to WifiNina's permanent storage to avoid provisioning at each reboot or reset.
 After the initial provisioning use `store_credentials()` so save credential to the permanent storage and `retrieve_credentials()` to retrieve them from storage.
 Then, use the `get_ssid()`, `get_pass()` and `get_auth_key()`accessors to access the retrieved credentials.

+You can also erase stored credentials by calling the `erase_credentials()` member function.

 ## Examples

 See the _basic_ example sketch for a complete demo of the library.